Tasil: Ottoman period

 In the late 19th-century Tasil was a large village with about 90 houses constructed from stone and mud brick.
 The population was about 300, all Muslims.
 Its main source of water was natural pool, consisting of 50 square yards, called al-Birkeh ("the Pool") situated to the north.
-In dry seasons village residents had to travel to the Allan spring.
+In dry seasons village residents had to travel to the Nahr al-Allan spring.
 Most of the archaeological fragments of Tasil were built into the village's houses and mosques, many of them hidden by the plaster.
 There was a local superstition among Tasil's inhabitants that any resident who removed and gave travelers stones from the village's structures would be punished by God either by death or another misfortune.

+Modern era

 Israeli paratroopers landed in Tasil on 10 June 1953 according to Syrian officials at the time.

-A dam was constructed near the village in the late 1970s.
+A eponymous dam was constructed near the village in the late 1970s.